truflation/tsn-sdk/README.md

 For more comprehensive examples and usage patterns, please refer to the test files in the SDK repository.
 These tests provide detailed examples of various stream operations and error-handling scenarios.

+## Staging Server

+We have a staging network accessible at https://staging.tsn.test.truflation.com.
+You can interact with it to test and experiment with the TSN SDK.
+Please use it responsibly, as TSN is currently in an experimental phase.
+Any contributions and feedback are welcome.

 ## Types of Streams

 - **Primitive Streams**: Direct data sources from providers.
 Examples include indexes from known sources, aggregation output such as sentiment analysis, and off-chain/on-chain data.